 I have read several books about the days of jungle exploration and the heat, bugs and perils that explorers faced as they searched for the riches of El Dorado, rubber trees and spices.
 I have also traveled extensively in the rainforests of Central and South America, both as a backpacker and as a traveler on some high-end lodge based trips.
 I thought about these varied experiences one day as I watched birds and river dolphins from the cool waters of my private plunge pool while the captain steered the Delfin I to our next destination.
 I conclude that this is the perfect trip for those seeking a jungle experience in the most comfortable accommodations.
 I can highly recommend this cruise to AdventureSmith clients, and I would be happy to discuss Amazon cruises and Peru travel with you today.

 To view more photos from this trip, see my Delfin Amazon Cruise Facebook album.

 This Delfin Amazon cruise review was written by an AdventureSmith Explorations crew member.
+View our full selection of Amazon cruises.
 Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.